 Decision-Making for Adult Children

 When your child turns 18, you no longer have the legal right to make decisions for them.
-Learn how to assess how well your child can make their own decisions as they enter adulthood, and about different ways you can help them with decision-making.
-If you need to apply for legal permission to make decisions for them, we’ll walk you through your options.
-(This is also called guardianship.)
+Learn how to decide on the best way to help them, including applying for legal permission to make decisions for them.
+We’ll walk you through your options and the legal process.